AvneeshYadav02/AvneeshYadav02/README.md

 # About Me:
-Engineering student passionate about building tools that solve real problems.<br>Pursuing B.Tech in CSE with a focus on Artificial Intelligence and Machine Learning.<br><br>Currently learning more in depth on Deep Learning and  building a Neural Netwrok <br>from Scartch.
+Engineering student passionate about building tools that solve real problems.<br>Pursuing B.Tech in CSE with a focus on Artificial Intelligence and Machine Learning.Currently learning more in depth on Deep Learning and  building a Neural Netwrok from Scartch.

 ## Socials: